Skip to main content

 operator: Exists

 To scale down Pods in a specific order, use the Cloud Console or CKS API to adjust the cluster specification.
-For more, see the official Kubernetes guide on Pod deletion cost.
+For more information, see the Kubernetes guide about Pod deletion cost.